 Bonus tiers

-TrueBlue members might see different bonus levels for this promotion.
-The best one we found has the following bonus tiers:
+This promotion is most likely targeted, so TrueBlue members should check their accounts to see what bonus amount they have for this promotion.
+The best one we found has the following tiers:

 How JetBlue Redemptions Work

-Unlike zone-based award programs (like Air Canada Aeroplan) or category-based programs (like World of Hyatt), JetBlue's TrueBlue currency operates at a fixed value of between 1¢ and 1.5¢ per point.
-More specifically, JetBlue TrueBlue points average 1.24¢ per point, based on AwardWallet users' redemptions.
+Unlike zone-based or category-based programs, JetBlue's TrueBlue currency operates at a fixed value that ranges between 1¢ and 1.5¢ per point.
+On average, JetBlue TrueBlue points are worth about 1.24¢ each, based on AwardWallet users' redemptions.

 The advantage of a program like this is that your ability to use points is steady.
 You don't have to find award availability to get a good redemption.
 In turn, the disadvantage is that you rarely find any outsized value for your points.